thenaivedetective/sp500-stock-performance/FINAL_REPORT.md

 - Pro tier: $5,000/month for 2 million tweets
 - Enterprise tier: $42,000-$210,000/month

-**Methodology Validity:** The information-theoretic methods demonstrated (Transfer Entropy, sentiment analysis, temporal correlation) are mathematically sound and widely used in academic research.
+**Methodology Validity:** The information-theoretic methods demonstrated (Mutual Information, sentiment analysis, statistical correlation) are mathematically sound and widely used in academic research.
 These methods can be directly applied to real Twitter data if API access is obtained through institutional funding or third-party data providers.

 **Simulation Characteristics:**
 - 25,552 tweets generated for Jan 1 - Nov 5, 2025